AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ### Supplying input to an agent

+This covers scheduled, unattended staging.
+If an agent needs to fetch data on demand in response to a user, use an [MCP server](https://developer.adobe.com/analytics-mcp/docs/aa/) or a direct tool call rather than a scheduled pull.

 For agentic use, the parsed `records` are the input.
 Because the report returns structured, labeled JSON data, an agent can consume the records as context without additional parsing.
 If the agent runs on the same schedule as the report, the script can pass the records to it directly.
 More often, the report and the agent run on different triggers, so the script writes the records to a shared location.
 This can be a database, cache, or file that the agent reads when it runs.
 For a database store, see [Loading into a database](#loading-into-a-database).
 The following Python shows an example method of writing the records to a shared location:

 ```python